 When a company changes its address, it becomes imperative to inform about the change to vital authorities and agencies related to the business.
 The two prime authorities are: HM Revenue and Customs (HMRC) and Companies House, and they need to be informed on time in order to avoid fines (which might be incurred).
-An individual must update the address with HMRC if he / she pay income tax through pay-as-you-earn (PAYE) and reside in the UK.
+An individual must update the address with HMRC if he / she pays income tax through pay-as-you-earn (PAYE) and resides in the UK.
 Doing so will update the address for:

-Once the change is update, the concerned person will receive an email to either confirm the change of details or request for more information, for example, legal documents to support the change of address or name.
+Once the change is updated, the concerned person will receive an email to either confirm the change of details or request for more information, for example, legal documents to support the change of address or name.
 If an individual is signing in for the first time, they will need:

-- a National Insurance number (a temporary reference number does not work)
+• a National Insurance number (a temporary reference number does not work).

 Change of address or name